thomasfinch/thomasfinch.github.io/_drafts/Busting-the-iPhones-Shuffling-Myth.md

 "<_UILayoutGuide: 0x1703a6820; frame = (0 0; 0 64); hidden = YES; layer = <CALayer: 0x170639e00>>"]
 ```

 Now we're getting somewhere!
 Googling any of the first four view classes turns up results from GitHub repositories of class-dumped iOS frameworks.
-Specifically, they seem to belong to the private [MediaPlayerUI framework](https://github.com/MP0w/iOS-Headers/tree/master/iOS8.1/PrivateFrameworks/MediaPlayerUI).
+Specifically, the classes belong to the private [MediaPlayerUI framework](https://github.com/MP0w/iOS-Headers/tree/master/iOS8.1/PrivateFrameworks/MediaPlayerUI).
 Browsing through the framework's headers shows that it's exclusively interface code (it *does* have UI in its name after all).
-However, since the music app uses an external framework for its user interface it's a good clue that looking for the shuffling code in an external framework is a reasonable idea.
+However, since the music app uses an external framework for its user interface it's a hint that looking for the shuffling code in an external framework is a reasonable idea.

 We can list all shared libraries used in the music app using OTool: